Creating a Basic Driving Robot#

 Remember to use the values for YOUR specific robot or you could risk damaging it!

-Setting CAN Timeout:
+Setting CAN Communication Timeout:

-Each SparkMax motor must be configured with a CANTimeout.
-(How long to wait for a response from the motor controller)
+Each SparkMax motor must be configured with a CANTimeout (how long to wait for a response from the motor controller).

 Voltage Compensation and Current Limiting:

-Create the configuration to apply to motors.
 Voltage compensation helps the robot perform more similarly on different battery voltages (at the cost of a little bit of top speed on a fully charged battery).
-The current limit helps prevent tripping breakers.

 See CANDriveSubsystem.java for the full configuration implementation in the constructor.